Cyber-Security-Certifications/eCPPTv2-Notes-AIO/Metasploit/index.md

 # Metasploit

+## Documentation

+## Some ideas

 1 - Use Metasploit 6 it will help you with pivoting!
+2 - socks module already accept reverse connections

 ## Handlers